Bluebonnets: The State Flower of Texas & the Story Behind My Painting Texas Bloom

 Pet Portraits That Feel Like Them: My Passion for Capturing the Animals We Love

-Kristina Horton
+Kris Horton

-By Kristina Horton
+By Kris Horton

 A pet portrait isn't just about capturing what they look like — it's about capturing them.
 The personality, the spirit, the way they look at...